sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 ### Feature Engineering and Preliminary Feature Selection
 The features needed to be analyzed and determined whether to keep them as part of the dataframe or not.
 The target (our Y) was the loan status, whether it was Paid in Full or granted an Exemption 4.
 A random forest classifier was used to determine the importance of features in the dataset.
 From this ranking, it was determined that a few columns were extraneous and were removed.
 From here, a number machine learning models were run to determine the best model.

-The random forest classifier ranked the top 5 features as:
+The random forest classifier ranked the top 10 features as:
 1. InitialApprovalAmount
 2. Longitude
 3. Latitude
 4. Yelp Review Count
 5. Jobs Reported
+6. BorrowerZip
+7. Yelp Rating
+8. Term
+9. Year Loan Approved 2020
+10. Year Loan Approved 2021

 ### Training and Testing Sets
 The data was split into training and testing set using train_test_split and a random_state of 1.